Laughter on the 23rd Floor: Productions

-Laughter on the 23rd Floor opened on Broadway at the Richard Rodgers Theatre on November 22, 1993 and closed on August 27, 1994 after 320 performances and 24 previews.
+Laughter on the 23rd Floor opened on Broadway at the Richard Rodgers Theatre on November 22, 1993 and closed on August 27, 1994, after 320 performances and 24 previews.
 Directed by Jerry Zaks the cast featured Nathan Lane (Max), Ron Orbach (Ira), Randy Graff (Carol), Mark Linn-Baker (Val), Bitty Schram (Helen), J. K. Simmons (Brian), John Slattery (Kenny), and Lewis J. Stadlen (Milt).
 The play was first performed at Duke University.
 Stephen Mailer played Simon's young stand-in Lucas.

 Paul Provenza was originally cast as Ira Stone, but was fired prior to opening.

 A West End production headed by Gene Wilder opened on October 3, 1996, at the Queen's Theatre, where it ran for five months.

 In April and May 2011, Laughter on the 23rd Floor received a newly conceived production in Philadelphia at 1812 Productions.
 This production took place in repertory with an original comedy, Our Show of Shows, an homage to Sid Caesar's Your Show of Shows.
 This was the first time Laughter on the 23rd Floor was presented with a companion piece.
 Neil Simon and Sid Caesar both gave their personal approval for this repertory production, and Eddy Friedfeld, co-author of Sid Caesar's autobiography, Caesar's Hours, served as the dramaturg for both shows.
 Of the companion piece, Our Show of Shows, Sid Caesar wrote, “To the superb cast and crew of 1812 Productions: Thank you for keeping my legacy alive.”

 Adaptation

 Lane repeated his role for the 2001 television movie written by Simon and directed by Richard Benjamin.
-Mark Evanier notes for the movie Simon added a new character, Harry Prince, based on Caesar's brother David and the teleplay "[uses] almost none of the play."
-The cast included Nathan Lane, Saul Rubinek, Victor Garber, Peri Gilpin, Mark Linn-Baker and Dan Castellaneta.
+Reviewer John Leonard wrote that the film "captured the neurotic genius of Sid Caesar and all those famous comedy writers for Your Show of Shows, like Simon, Mel Brooks, Woody Allen, Larry Gelbart, and Carl Reiner".
+Mark Evanier notes that Simon added a new character for the film, Harry Prince, based on Caesar's brother David and the teleplay "[uses] almost none of the play."
+The cast included Nathan Lane, Saul Rubinek, Victor Garber, Peri Gilpin, Mark Linn-Baker, Ian D. Clark, and Dan Castellaneta.